 4. Consider teletherapy.

-A number of therapists are providing services via secure online video platforms.
-Therapists are licensed in each state.
+Expand your search to include therapists throughout the state in which you live.
+Approach Therapy therapists can provide teletherapy to residents throughout California a via secure online video platform.
+Other therapists may do the same.
 Instead of looking for a therapist close to home, you can expand your search to include therapists licensed in the state you live.
 You may also find a therapist with more availability and eliminate the need to commute to a therapist’s office.

 5. Review your insurance benefits to see if you can work with an out-of-network therapist.